Introduction: Why Most Workplaces Feel Chaotic (And How 5S Fixes It)

 👉 Remove unnecessary items from workplace

 Sorting is the first and most important step of 5S.
 It focuses on identifying and removing items that are not required for daily operations.
 Many workplaces accumulate unnecessary tools, documents, and materials over time, which leads to clutter and inefficiency.
+By eliminating these unnecessary items, employees can focus only on what is needed, which reduces confusion and improves productivity.
+Sorting also helps in freeing up valuable space and making the workplace more organized and safe.

 Example: